 There are many foods that advertise “low fat” but many of these are also very high in sugar.
 Look for foods that are low in fat and low in sugar for healthy weight loss.
 Also, limit fast foods or make healthier choices from the menu, such as salads or grilled foods.
 Many fried fast foods are loaded with fat.

 Weight Loss through Reduced Portions

-There are also weight loss diets with which only the portions are reduced, but you basically eat anything you want.
-You eat only small portions of foods and basically follow your stomach.
-When your stomach is empty, you eat slowly until you feel satisfied, but not overly full.
+There are also weight loss diets in which only the portions are reduced, but you can basically eat anything you want.
+You eat only small portions of food and basically follow your stomach.
+When your stomach is empty, you eat slowly until you feel satisfied but not overly full.
 You only eat when you’re really hungry.
 This type of diet gives you the freedom to choose what you want to eat but limits how much you can eat.
-The concept is when you eat less food in smaller portions than you’re also eating less fat and calories with every meal, no matter what the food.
+The concept is that when you eat less food in smaller portions, you’re also eating fewer fat and calories with every meal, no matter what the food is.

 There are also pre-packaged meals and formulas to help promote weight loss.
 Almost any diet can work if you adhere to its rules, add activity or exercise, and drink plenty of water.
 Study each type of diet to find one that will work for you, and check with your doctor before starting a new diet plan if you have a health condition or take medications.
 You can easily research diet plans online and find many free weight loss tips to help you develop a plan.

 All rights reserved.
 No part of this document may be reproduced or transmitted in any form or by any means,